SoarinFerret/odfe-wazuh-docker/guide.md

 This guide is essentially my bash history nicely explained when I did this.
 I did this using an Ubuntu 18.04.2 server host up to date as of 6/8/19

+I'm warning you now:

+**_DO NOT RUN THIS AS ROOT_**

+Besides obvious reasons like it being a security concern, this process includes building some images for Wazuh and Kibana.
+If you run that as roots, permissions in the container will be messed up, and its a pain to go through to try and fix it all.
+Just save yourself the trouble and run as local user.

 ## 0. Prerequistes

 First things first, you need the following installed: